jdlph/TAP101/README.md

 2. Golden section method;
 3. 1 / i or 1 / (i + 1), where i is the current number of iteration.

-They all lead to dimiminshing stepsizes which will coverge to zero.
-The dimininshing stepsize is the cornerstone of convergency of traffic assignment.
-The third one is ofen referred to as the method of successive averages (MSA) in transportation literature.
+They all lead to diminishing stepsizes which will coverge to zero.
+The diminishing stepsize is the cornerstone of convergency of traffic assignment.
+The third one is ofen referred to as the **method of successive averages (MSA)** in transportation literature.
 Note that **it is just a nemerical procedure to compute step size** rather than an algorithm to solve the UE traffic assignment problem.
 In other words, any literature or application on traffic assignment claiming adopting MSA is still solving the problem using FW algorithm.
 There is **NO such MSA which could solely solve the traffic assignmment problem**.

-As the BMW model features the arc-based or link-based formulation, it is sometimes called as link-based UE.
-On the other hand, UE can be capatured by variational inequality with respect to path flows, which ofen requires path emueration (between each OD pair), and is thus referred to as path-based UE.
+As the BMW model features the arc-based or link-based formulation, it is sometimes called as **link-based UE**.
+On the other hand, UE can be capatured by variational inequality with respect to path flows, which ofen requires path emueration (between each OD pair), and is thus referred to as **path-based UE**.

 ### Frank-Wolfe Algorithm